brandonhorst/elliptical/README.md

 Lacona contains a full set of BDD unit tests.
 They are designed to run both in node.js and in the browser (including PhantomJS).

+- `gulp lint`: run jshint
 - `gulp test`: run tests in node.js
 - `gulp phantom`: run tests in PhantomJS
-- `npm test`: run tests in both node.js and PhantomJS
+- `npm test`: run jshint, and then tests in both node.js and PhantomJS.
+If any fail, it will not proceed.

 You can also run the tests in a browser of your choice by running `gulp build-browser-tests` and then opening `test/mocha.html`.